Kong/kongponents/docs/components/table.md

   },
   methods: {
     sortFieldHelper (key) {
-      const {sortKey, sortOrder, items } = this.defaultSorter(key, this.sortKey, this.sortOrder, this.tableOptions.data)
+      const {previousKey, sortOrder } = this.defaultSorter(key, this.sortKey, this.sortOrder, this.tableOptions.data)
-      this.sortKey = sortKey
+      this.sortKey = previousKey
       this.sortOrder = sortOrder
-    }
+    },
+    defaultSorter
   }
 }
 </script>